-- This problem is in NP: Guess a set of nodes and verify that it is independent and meets the count. - We will reduce 3SAT to INDEPENDENT SET. - If a graph contains a triangle, any independent set can contain at most one node of the triangle. - The results of the reduction will be graphs whose nodes can be partitioned into disjoint triangles, one for each clause.^a
+- This problem is in NP: Guess a set of nodes and verify that it is independent and meets the count. - We will reduce 3SAT to INDEPENDENT SET. - Note: If a graph contains a triangle, any independent set can contain at most one node of the triangle. - The reduction will output graphs whose nodes can be partitioned into disjoint triangles, one for each clause.^a